renke/koreader-to-calibre-highlights/README.md

 Make sure Calibre is installed and the `calibre-debug` command is available in your `$PATH`.
 You e-reader must be connected to your computer and mounted as directory.

+**NOTE**: Using this script will delete any highlights you have in your Calibre library.
+It will import the highlights from your KOReader device and overwrite any existing highlights.

 ```
 usage: calibre-debug -e "main.py" --- [-h] koreader_calibre_metadata_path calibre_library_path